fboender/scriptform/doc/MANUAL.md

 * [Script execution](#script_execution): Details on how scripts are executed.
 * [Users](#users): Scriptform can do user management.
 * [Form customization](#cust): Learn how to customize your forms.
+* Check the `examples` directory for many interesting examples on how to use Scriptform.

 And finally, **please read** the [Security](#security) section for important information regarding Scriptform's security.